Advertiser Disclosure

 What we liked

 ExpressVPN had the most extensive router VPN setup instructions out of all the VPNs we reviewed.
-It had a variety of directions to install ExpressVPN firmware or configure it manually for several routers, including custom firmware options like Asus, Netgear, and Linksys.
+It had a variety of directions to install ExpressVPN firmware or configure it manually for several routers, including custom firmware options like ASUS, NETGEAR, and Linksys.
 The guides also have videos, making it stand out from its competitors.
-On top of that, live chat support is available in case you need additional help installing a router VPN.
+On top of that, live chat support is available in case you need additional help installing the VPN on your home router.

-ExpressVPN can let you put connected devices into separate groups.
+ExpressVPN can let you put connected devices into separate groups on your router.
 This feature is known as Device Groups, and it lets you control the VPN location or if a device is connected to the internet at all.
 For example, if you want to watch Netflix with a VPN, you can put your Smart TV into a group connected to the best VPN servers for streaming.

 What we didn’t like

 ExpressVPN is easily the most expensive VPN on this list.
-With prices starting at $6.67 per month (which is the current promotion price), ExpressVPN is more than twice the cost of Surfshark, which currently starts plans at $2.39 per month.
+With prices starting at $6.67/mo (billed annually), ExpressVPN is more than twice the cost of Surfshark, which currently starts plans at $2.29/mo.

 ExpressVPN specs